Breaking the limits of purification: Postselection enhances heat-bath algorithmic cooling: Abstract

 \section{Abstract}

 Quantum technologies require pure states, which are often generated by extreme refrigeration.
 Heat-bath algorithmic cooling is the theoretically optimal refrigeration technique: it shuttles entropy from a multiparticle system to a thermal bath, thereby generating a quantum state with a high degree of purity.
-Here, we show how to surpass this hitherto-optimal technique by taking advantage of indefinite causal order.
-Our protocol can create arbitrary numbers of pure quantum states without any residual mixedness by using a recently-discovered device known as a quantum switch, thereby fulfilling the dream of algorithmic cooling.
+Here, we show how to surpass this hitherto-optimal technique by taking advantage of \suggQ{a single binary-outcome measurement}.
+Our protocols can create arbitrary numbers of pure quantum states without any residual mixedness by using a recently discovered device known as a quantum switch \sugg{to put two operations in superposition}, \suggJPCC{with postselection certifying the complete purification}.